Client: Karen Meager, Monkey Puzzle

 Although Monkey Puzzle quickly realised what they needed to do, and found an order for doing it, Karen particularly identified with the Watertight Marketing approach of slowing the sales process down – in order to match clients’ timeframes.

 Karen explains how this changed her approach.
-“One of the Masterplan exercises was about thinking through what your clients time horizons were.
+“One of the Webschool exercises was about thinking through what your clients time horizons were.
 The old way was giving them everything at the outset and then always be following up which becomes frustrating for everyone.
 So we just started to break down how we communicated with them.”

 Identifying Monkey Puzzle’s marketing leaks